NuooXu/TodoListApp/README.md

 2. change the docker image url
 3. 'minikube start','chmod +x ./start.sh','./start.sh' then it will run 3 service (frontend, backend and redis)
 4. 'minikube service serviceName' run two times to get the frontend and backend url.
-5. frontendURL?webapp=backendURL to access the website which run on minikube
+5. frontendURL?webapp=backendURL to access the website which run on minikube （need open cors)